3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Methodology

 \subsection{\representationname: An Efficient Representation for Shape, Texture, and Material}

-Before diving into details, we outline the following design principles for 3D representation in the context of high-quality large-scale 3D generative models: \textbf{1)} Parameter-efficient: provides a good trade-off between approximation error and parameter count; \textbf{2)} Rapidly tensorizable: can be efficiently transformed into a tensorial structure, which facilitates generative modeling with modern neural architectures; \textbf{3)} Differentiably renderable: compatible with differentiable renderer, enabling learning from both 3D and 2D data.
+Before diving into details, we outline the following design principles for 3D representation in the context of high-quality large-scale 3D generative models: \textbf{1) Parameter-efficient}: provides a good trade-off between approximation error and parameter count; \textbf{2) Rapidly tensorizable}: can be efficiently transformed into a tensor, which facilitates generative modeling with modern neural architectures; \textbf{3) Differentiably renderable}: compatible with differentiable renderer, enabling learning from both 3D and 2D data.

 Given the aforementioned principles, we propose a novel primitive-based 3D representation, namely \representationname, which represents the 3D shape, texture, and material of a textured mesh as a compact $N \times D$ tensor.
-It can be efficiently computed from a textured mesh (typically a GLB file) and directly rendered into 2D images via a differentiable rasterizer.
+It can be efficiently computed from a textured mesh (in GLB format) and directly rendered into 2D images via a differentiable rasterizer.